temporizer/skeleton-cms/README.md

 To find out what order your module is in, go to the page in question containing the modules.
 At the end of the URL in your browser type "#positions" in and run the URL with '#positions' appended to it.
 You may have to to ask the browser to accept the modification twice in order to appear.

 You should now see the associated numbers border around the modules on the page that you are viewing.

+##Plugins And Themes
+Plugins and themes are uploaded in the format of HTML, CSS, (JS) JavaScript/jQuery and PHP files.
+These files are intended to extend the functionality of your site or modify they look of it.
+HTML and PHP files will not appear in your plugin selection as they are not intended to be primary/ choice uploads to modify your site.